Trangle12/DCMIP/README.md

 ## Training

-For example, training the full model on Market1501 with GPU 0 and saving the log file and checkpoints to `logs/market-pclclip`:

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py -b 256 -d market1501 --iters 100 --eps 0.45 --epochs_stage1 40 --epochs_stage2 50 --logs-dir ./log/market1501